Azure/fedramp-iaas-webapp/README.md

 You may need to change your workstation's PowerShell execution policy (e.g., to `RemoteSigned` or `Unrestricted`).
 Click [here](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies) for information about PowerShell execution policies and detailed instructions.

+To clone this repository using the command line, you must install a [Git client](https://git-scm.com/downloads) on your workstation.
+Alternatively, you can download the repository directly from GitHub.

 #### SSL certificate
 This solution deploys an Application Gateway and requires an SSL certificate.
 The pre-deployment script will generate a self-signed SSL certificate after prompting for a domain (e.g., `contoso.local`).
 Note that self-signed certificates are not recommended for use in production environments.